Antonio López (footballer, born 1997)

-Antonio de Jesús López Amenábar (born 10 April 1997), commonly known as Chucho, is a professional footballer who plays as a midfielder for Liga Guate club Xelajú.
+Antonio de Jesús López Amenábar (born 10 April 1997), commonly known as Chucho, is a professional footballer who plays as a midfielder for Liga Bantrab club Xelajú.
 Born in Mexico, he plays for the Guatemala national team.

 Early life

 López was born on 10 April 1997 in the Cuauhtémoc district of Mexico City.

 López began his career in the U-15 category of Club América in 2012.